Later converted to a line car (work car), Portsmouth,

 During the summer of 1901, Maine Governor, John F. Hill attempted to secure the necessary charters to construct an electric railway from York Center through his native town of Eliot to the New Hampshire state line at the Eliot bridge across the Salmon Falls River, and over the bridge to Franklin Square in Dover.
 In pursuance of that purpose, in 1902, he organized the Berwick, Eliot & York Street Railway in Maine and the Dover & Eliot Street Railway in New Hampshire.

 Governor Hill acquired a large interest in the Portsmouth, Kittery & York Street Railway.
 In 1903, the Berwick, Eliot & York Street Railway was given additional powers by the state legislature, including permission to purchase or lease the Portsmouth, Kittery & York Street Railway, and other local railways.
-Subsequently, the Berwick, Eliot & York Street Railway changed its name to the Portsmouth, Dover & York Street Railway (PD&Y) and on November 1, 1903, the PD&Y took over the Portsmouth, Kittery & York Street Railway.
-Though "officially" still an operating railway entity within the corporate structure of the PD&Y until 1917, the merge truly ended the PK&Y.
+Subsequently, the Berwick, Eliot & York Street Railway changed its name to the Portsmouth, Dover & York Street Railway (PD&Y), and on November 1, 1903, the PD&Y took over the Portsmouth, Kittery & York Street Railway.
+Though "officially" still an operating railway entity within the corporate structure of the PD&Y until 1917, the merger truly ended the PK&Y.

 The total cost of the Portsmouth, Kittery & York Street Railway as of June 30, 1903, was $511,837, covered in part by $221,700 in common capital stock (2,217 shares at $100 par) and $200,000 in 6 percent 20-year gold bonds, issued as of March 1, 1897, and maturing on March 1, 1917.
 There were 108 stockholders, 28 of whom were Maine residents, with a total of 706 shares.